a-b-street/abstreet/docs/design/code.md

 up their front in the sim.
 I think we need to plumb the true start of the spot and have a method to interpolate and pick the true front.

+Now trying the other way -- plumbing back and forth.
+How do we represent this for parked cars?
+- store Vehicle in ParkedCar
+	- I remember there was some reason this refactor broke last time, but let's try it again
+- and store ParkedCar's directly in ParkingLane

 ## Logging

 Libraries will do it too -- that's fine